 The Investment Manager applies screens to exclude direct investment in issuers based on their involvement in certain activities.
 Specifically, issuers are excluded if they derive more than 5% of their revenue from at least the following activities: shale energy extraction, palm oil, arctic oil and gas drilling or exploration; fur; tobacco; or the adult entertainment sector.

-The Fund also applies the Firmwide Exclusions Policy, as detailed under paragraph 10.15 of the section entitled "Investment Restrictions".
+The Fund also applies the Firmwide Exclusions Policy (the "Firmwide Exclusions Policy"), which includes controversial weapons: